Pyramid of Neferirkare

-The pyramid of Neferirkare (Egyptian: Bꜣ Nfr-ỉr-kꜣ-rꜥ "the Ba of Neferirkare") was built for the Fifth Dynasty pharaoh Neferirkare Kakai in the 25th century BC.
-It was the tallest structure on the highest site at the necropolis of Abusir, found between Giza and Saqqara, and still towers over the necropolis.
-The pyramid is also significant because its excavation led to the discovery of the Abusir Papyri.
+The pyramid of Neferirkare (Bꜣ Nfr-ỉr-kꜣ-rꜥ) is a pyramid complex built in the 25th century BC for the Egyptian pharaoh Neferirkare Kakai of the Fifth Dynasty.
+It is the tallest, highest-situated structure in the Abusir necropolis – located between Giza and Saqqara – over which it still towers.
+The Fifth Dynasty marked the end of the great pyramid constructions that had prevailed during the Fourth Dynasty.
+Pyramids of the era were smaller and the complexes followed a standardized template, though this coincided with the proliferation of intricate relief decoration.

-The Fifth Dynasty marked the end of the great pyramid constructions during the Old Kingdom.
-Pyramids of the era were smaller and becoming more standardized, though intricate relief decoration also proliferated.
-Neferirkare's pyramid deviated from convention as it was originally built as a step pyramid: a design that had been antiquated after the Third Dynasty (26th or 27th century BC).
-This was then encased in a second step pyramid with alterations intended to convert it into a true pyramid; However, the pharaoh's death left the work to be completed by his successors.
-The remaining works were completed in haste, using cheaper building material.
+Neferirkare's main pyramid deviated from contemporary convention.
+It was originally built as a step pyramid, a design that had been antiquated since the Third Dynasty in the 26th or 27th century BC.
+This was then encased in a second step pyramid with alterations introduced to convert it into a true pyramid; However, the king's death left this work to be completed by his successors.
+The work was done in haste using cheaper building material.
+The pyramid had a base length of 105 m which converged towards the apex at ~54° indicating that in a completed state it may have reached ~72 m in height.
+In its incomplete state, it is similar in its proportions to the pyramid of Menkaure on the Giza plateau.

 Because of the circumstances, Neferirkare's monument lacked several basic elements of a pyramid complex: a valley temple, a causeway, and a cult pyramid.
-Instead, these were replaced by a small settlement of mudbrick houses south of the monument from where cult priests could conduct their daily activities, rather than the usual pyramid town near the valley temple.
-The discovery of the Abusir papyri in the 1890s is owed to this.
-Normally, the papyrus archives would have been contained in the pyramid town where their destruction would have been assured.
-The pyramid became part of a greater family cemetery.
-The monuments to Neferirkare's consort, Khentkaus II; and his sons, Neferefre and Nyuserre Ini, are found in the surrounds.
-Though their construction began under different rulers, all four of these monuments were completed during the reign of Nyuserre.
+The valley temple and causeway were under construction when Neferirkare died, but these were co-opted by Nyuserre for his own complex.
+Instead, these were replaced by a small settlement of mudbrick houses south of the monument from where cult priests could conduct their daily activities, rather than from the usual pyramid town that was typically built near the valley temple.
+The discovery of the Abusir papyri in the 1890s is owed to this, as the papyrus archives were normally contained in the town where the siting near the Nile river would have ensured their destruction.

+The pyramid complex eventually became part of a greater family cemetery.
+The monuments to Neferirkare's consort, Khentkaus II; and his sons, Neferefre and Nyuserre, are found in the surrounding area.
+Though their construction began under different rulers, all of these monuments were completed during the reign of Nyuserre.